Yamaha TTR 225 (Top Speed, Seat Height, Specs) – Worth It?

 What is a Yamaha TTR225?

-The Yamaha TTR 225 is a 223cc four stroke dirt bike made for mild trail riding and putting around the property.
+The TTR 225 is a 223cc four stroke dirt bike made for mild trail riding and putting around.
 These are the larger versions of the TTR125 dirt bike, and they were produced from 1999 to 2004.

-Yamaha is now producing the TTR 230 instead of this bike.
+Yamaha is now producing the TTR 230 instead of this bike, but there are still quite a few floating around.

 Now, If you’ve read through a handful of other articles on this website, you may have noticed that I’m a big fan of just about all of Honda’s beginner dirt bikes.
-Having said that, I do like Yamaha’s as well… I have had few Yamaha MX dirt bikes – YZ250, and a YZ426F – and they were great.
+Having said that, I do like Yamaha’s as well… I have owned a few Yamaha dirt bikes – YZ250, and a YZ426F – and they were great.
 I’ve also owned two Yamaha ATVs.

 What does the Yamaha acronym (TTR) stand for?